ASEC2026 Agenda “Strengthening African Security Through Innovation & Inclusion”

 ASEC2026 Overview

-The 13th Africa Security Symposium (ASEC2026), held in cooperation with the African Union Commission’s Political Affairs, Peace & Security Department (PAPS), brings together senior government officials, defence and interior ministries, regional security bodies, UN missions, NGOs, and leading technical experts to address the continent’s most pressing peace and security challenges.
-Under the theme “Strengthening African Security Through Innovation and Inclusion”, under the Chatham House Rule, the three‑day programme explores strategic, operational, and emerging issues shaping Africa’s security landscape, with a strong emphasis on African‑led solutions, cross‑sector collaboration, and sustainable capacity building.
+The 13th Africa Security Symposium (ASEC2026), co-organised with the African Union Commission’s Political Affairs, Peace & Security Department (PAPS), brings together senior government officials, defence and interior ministries, regional security bodies, UN missions, NGOs, and leading technical experts to address the continent’s most pressing peace and security challenges.
+Under the theme “Strengthening African Security Through Innovation and Inclusion”, under the Chatham House Rules, the three‑day programme explores strategic, operational, and emerging issues shaping Africa’s security landscape, with a strong emphasis on African‑led solutions, cross‑sector collaboration, and sustainable capacity building.
 Through high‑level panel discussions, keynote interventions, and structured public–private matchmaking sessions, ASEC2026 aims to generate practical, enduring outcomes that support stability, resilience, and inclusive development across the continent.

 Welcome to the 13th Africa Security Symposium (ASEC2026) Chaired by Emmanuel Wekem KOTIA PhD, Retired Major General of the Ghana Armed Forces.

-12:00 - 19:00
+14:00 - 19:00

 Attendees may complete registration by collecting their delegate pack & event access pass (business card required).
 Sponsors are asked to setup their exhibition booths from 4pm onwards.
 The ASEC registration desk will remain open all afternoon for those attending the site-visit and afternoon workshops etc.

-Defence Attachés' Workshop
+Defence Attachés' Workshop - Omanye Ballroom

 Welcoming Defence Attachés from across the continent, this dedicated pre‑event workshop adopts a round‑table format designed to encourage open, candid discussion and practical knowledge‑sharing.
 Participants will reflect on lessons learned from recent operations, examine current challenges affecting peace and stability, and identify emerging priorities for regional and national security agendas.
 The session will also explore the role of private‑sector capabilities in supporting African security objectives, assessing where the most significant gaps lie, what solutions are available, and how they can be effectively implemented.
 The workshop provides a trusted environment for meaningful dialogue, peer exchange, and collaborative thinking ahead of the main ASEC programme.